la2050/archive/_projects/2016/people-in-me-interactive-cyber-mural.md

   students to figure out how they learn best.
 They also get to see how their peers learn best, showing them that there are many ways to problem solve and reach the same solution.
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
-  members","Publicity/awareness","Infrastructure (building/space/vehicles
+  - Infrastructure (building/space/vehicles etc.)
-  etc.)","Technical infrastructure (computers etc.)","Community outreach"]
+  - Technical infrastructure (computers etc.)
+  - Community outreach
 project_description: >-
   PEOPLE IN ME is a student-created, interactive, cyber-video mural that maps the cultural diversity of community living and/or working in downtown L.A.,